Thanatisia/distro-install-guides/Fedora/amd64/base-installation.md

 		- Grub
 			- Information
 				+ grub in dnf is aliased as 'grub2'
+				- The following are add-ons to my general installation/setup steps for the GRUB bootloader as referenced in my [Bootloaders Documentation - GRUB](https://github.com/Thanatisia/SharedSpace/blob/main/Docs/Linux/Guides/Bootloaders/Grub/basics.md), with the following information pertaining to Fedora (dnf/rpm).
+					+ Fedora (dnf/rpm) uses different specifications as compared to Debian, ArchLinux and Gentoo's structure.
+					+ Please refer to this if you would like to see a more detailed writeup and/or the general steps used by Debian, ArchLinux and Gentoo
 			- Install essential packages
 				- MBR/MSDOS (BIOS)
 					```console